Ballyrafter House, Lismore, Co. Waterford on c.14 acres.

 The paddock which is approx. 3.21ha (8 acres) slops down to Lismore and gives fantastic privacy with room for horses.

 The picturesque and historic heritage town of Lismore and its surrounds are home to Lismore Castle, Irish Seat of the Dukes of Devonshire, as well as many of the famed Great Houses of the Blackwater Valley.
 The Blackwater River itself is renowned for its fishing, while Ballyrafter House, just a short walk from Lismore, sits at the gateway to the Knockmealdown Mountains, which are much feted by walkers.
 The beaches at Youghal and Ardmore are close at hand.

 Lismore itself has a strong sense of community, with good schools and sporting facilities.
-There are charming pubs, with Foleys being a favourite for food, and The Summer House a popular cafe.
-McGraths Butchers are known throughout the region for their excellent meats, while a weekend Farmers Market is a great spot to catch up with friends and buy local ingredients.
+There are charming pubs, with Foleys being a favourite for food, along with a number of superb cafes.
+McGrath’s Butchers are known throughout the region for their excellent meats, while a weekend Farmers Market is a great spot to catch up with friends and buy local ingredients.
 Cork and Waterford are an hour away, with Cork Airport providing international connections.